ibm-cloud-docs/power-iaas/Integrate_scc.md

 ### Enabling CSPM in an existing workspace
 {: #enable-cspm-existing}

-To enable CSPM in an existing Power Virtual Server workspace, complete the following steps:
+To enable Monitoring or CSPM in an existing Power Virtual Server workspace, complete the following steps:

 1. Log in to the [IBM Cloud](https://cloud.ibm.com/login?state=%2Fpower%2Foverview) Power Virtual Server user interface.
 2. Click **Workspaces** in the left navigation menu.

-3. Select the workspace on which you want to enable CSPM.
+3. Select the workspace for which you want to enable Monitoring or CSPM.
 The Workspace details pane is displayed.